synnfynn/discord-download/README.md

 ## Description

-A shell script that downloads the latest version of Discord's compressed tarball for Linux.
+A shell script that downloads the latest version of Discord's compressed tarball.

 ## Dependencies